marcelagga/ARC/README.md

-I believe that in order to have a solution with a modern sense of intelligence, the agent should be able to have an understanding of each of the Core Knowledge priors and to use them to understand the transformations from the train set.
+I believe that in order to have a solution with a modern sense of intelligence, the agent should be able to have an understanding of each of the Core Knowledge priors and use them to understand the transformations from the train set.

 Original READ ME for better understanding of this repository: